Meitetsu KiHa 8500 series: Overseas operations

 Cars 8502 and 8503 were shipped to Sabah State Railway in mid-August 2015.
 Both cars were repainted and refurbished from February to March 2016.
 8502 entered service on 27 October 2016 and is used on Sabah State Railway's Kelas Pertama ("first class" in Malay) services.
 8503 is slated to begin operation in fiscal 2017.

 Preserved examples

-Cars 8501 and 8504 are preserved in operational condition by Nakagawa Seiryu Tetsudo Hozonkai in Nasukarasuyama.
+Cars 8501 and 8504 are preserved in operational condition by the Nakagawa Clear Stream Railway Preservation Society in Nasukarasuyama.

 Individual cars

 The 5 individual cars that were built are as follows:

 KiHa 8501

 This car was facing the Toyohashi end and is equipped with a toilet and washroom.
 This car has been preserved.

 KiHa 8502

 This car was facing the Takayama end and is equipped with a toilet and washroom.
 This car is in service with the Sabah State Railway.

 KiHa 8503

 This car is practically identical to car 8501, but is only inserted into a trainset when required.
 This car is in service with the Sabah State Railway.